TheRatCode/Stats-Manager/README.md

 If you would like to use the saved JSON formatted .txt files directly in your game the associated format is as follows:
 All keys are integers as strings, and are enumerable from 0 to # to easily loop through all contents.

-The main three maps are as follows:
+The main three maps are as follows, and contains maps as values:
 | Key | Value |
 | ------ | ------ |
 | 0 | Stats Map |